Post

 hostname

-# Should match your branch name (e.g., "darknova")
+# Should match the branch name (e.g., "darknova")

-If hostname doesn’t match, either:
+If hostname does not match, either:

-• Change your system hostname
+• Change the system hostname

 • Update INTENDED_HOSTNAME in .deploy.sh